jnlindsay/music-analysis/README.md

-# music-analysis
-Algorithms for cognition of music
+Algorithms for cognition of music.